All Episodes

 It's perhaps even more valuable than it used to be.

-So I'll say, yeah, you may go on protest, you may go on protest for years and it never achieve anything, yeah.
+You may go and protest for years and it never achieve anything.

-It's the difference between your children getting sexually assaulted or not.
+So if it really matters, if it's the difference between losing your country or not, it's the difference between your children getting sexually assaulted or not.

 Why not?

-You mentioned about as well the reason why planning permission.
+You mentioned about as well the reason why, planning permission.

 I just wanted to read it out.

-In the end, the Bell Hotel, the asylum hotel in Epping, has been at the centre of so much controversy, but it wasn't closed down because of protests, local fears or crime or disorder.
+In the end, the Bell Hotel, the asylum hotel in Epping, has been at the center of so much controversy, but it wasn't closed down because of protests, local fears or crime or disorder.

 I actually disagree with a lot of that, but we'll go with that for now.